News

 I've met wonderful people through research.
 Navigating unexpected results, late-night debugging, and deadline crunches together have been very rewarding.

-• What did you learn, or skills did you gain, through this project?
+• What did you learn, or what skills did you gain, through this project?

 On the technical side, I developed skills in statistical analysis, working with and interpreting vision-language models, and empirical research design.
-More broadly, I became better at making principled trade-offs under uncertainty and thinking across disciplines – drawing on computer science, cognitive science, and human-computer interaction.
+More broadly, I became better at making principled trade-offs under uncertainty and thinking across disciplines — drawing on AI interpretability, cognitive science, and human-computer interaction.

 Topics: Academics, AI / Machine Learning, Computer Science